shmulvad/sg-car-mart-recommendation-engine/README.md

 - [ ] There should be some more explanation of the files in `/scraped_data`.
 For example, what is `train_3.tsv` and `test_3.tsv`?
 - [ ] Are we using the contents of `predictor.py` in any notebooks?
 I cannot find it if that is the case.
 - [ ] `dl.py` is extremely unreadable.
 There are many variables that are undefined, there is no documentation, etc. In general, it deviates a lot from the remaining codebase.
-- [ ] Maybe we should move the Streamlit app to a separate repo.
+- [x] Maybe we should move the Streamlit app to a separate repo.
 Often, the Heroku deployment may fail due to a lot of large files or installs that actually aren't needed for Streamlit.
 If so, then we can also remove files like `Procfile`, `setup.sh`, etc.
 - [ ] We should probably include the code that was used for scraping
+- [ ] `ensemble_csvs.ipynb` should be deleted if we are not using it, otherwise expanded upon below.

 ### Getting Started